heptarch/heptarch.github.io/drafts/demon.md

  And in whose service each of us must, from time to time, be implicated.

 Miss Watson enters, brisk, punctual, direct as ever.
 The Duke continues looking towards Hawksmoor's giants.
-"I remember you at Aberdeen."
+"I remember your talk at Aberdeen."
+Ellen smiles.
+"No need for prevarication or sentiment.
+There is no money.
+You must close the tubes."

 For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of